arekgabiga/justfuel/README.md

 ## Project Status

 This project is currently in **MVP development**.
 Core features are implemented; UI and UX improvements, testing, and documentation are ongoing.

+## Logging and Diagnostics

+- Correlate requests using `x-request-id` header.
+If present, include it in all server logs for the request lifecycle (e.g., `console.error("[GET /api/cars/{carId}] requestId=...", err)`).
+- Log only non-sensitive context.
+Avoid PII such as raw Authorization headers, tokens, or user emails.
+Prefer IDs and counts.
+- Favor structured messages that include: route, requestId, outcome (success/error), and brief reason on error.
+- On validation failures (Zod), include parser message in `details.issues` of `ErrorResponseDTO`; avoid logging user-provided payloads.
+- For upstream errors (e.g., Supabase failures), log the error object and return `INTERNAL_ERROR` with a generic message.
+- In development, surface stack traces in the console; in production, keep responses minimal and leverage external log collectors if needed.

 ## License